CDL-Quantum/Hackathon2022/team 8/Business_Application.md

 This can be also considered as a Knapsack problem where the goal is to determine the number of items each with a weight and value to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
 According to its name, it refers to the problem of filling a fixed-size knapsack with valuable items when constrained by a fixed size.
 A similar problem occurs when decision-makers have to select from a set of non-divisible projects or tasks within a fixed budget or timeframe.

 ### Potential Customers
-* Space agencies such as NASA, ESA, etc.
+* Space agencies, like NASA, ESA, etc, are potential customers because space debris can hinder their missions.
-* Governments across the world.
-* Space companies such as SpaceX, OneWeb, etc.
-* Space debris removal startups such as CleanSpace, Astroscale, etc.
+* Governments around the world are also our potential customers since space debris can interfere with satellite operations as this is a matter of national security.
+In addition, it is related to the sustainability of space.
+* Space companies such as SpaceX and OneWeb, which plan to deploy 40,000+ satellites in the near future, will also be interested in our product since they wish to avoid collisions with space debris.
+* We believe that startups such as CleanSpace, Astroscale, and others who are interested in space debris removal will be interested in our product since they want to collect more space debris with less cost and mission time.

 ### Architecture

-We gather open source space debris data and encode it for Pennylane from Xanadu.
+We gather open source space debris data and encode it for quantum computers.
+Our model is platform agnostic and can be run either on IBM hardware or Xanadu hardware.
+In the near future, it will be also possible to run our model on quantum annealers such as D-Wave hardware.

 As a pre-processing step, we also use AI to clean and rank debris according to size, collection cost, etc.

 ### Business Model
 Yearly Subscription: Our solution is scalable and can be used by several space companies or agencies with no or minimal changes.
 Our model returns the optimal path for satellite vessels to collect as much debris as possible in one pass.

-We offer both on-premises and cloud deployment options for our model on yearly subscription basis.
+We offer both on-premises and cloud deployment options for our model on a yearly subscription basis.

 ### References:
 * https://en.wikipedia.org/wiki/Space_debris